poseidon-framework/poseidon-framework.github.io/xerxes.md

 #### Ploidy and illegal cases

-Genotype ploidy in input samploes is important for many of the statistics, because the bias-correction terms require the number of chromosomes.
-Ploidy information is automatically read through the field of `Genotype_Ploidy` in the Janno file.
+Genotype ploidy in input samples is important for many of the statistics, because the bias-correction terms require the number of chromosomes.
+Ploidy information is automatically read through the field of `Genotype_Ploidy` in the .janno file.
 A warning is printed if that information is missing, in which case we assume diploid genotypes.
-But often with low-coverage data from ancient DNA we create pseudo-haploid genotypes, so in that case it is important to provide that information correctly through the Janno file.
+But often with low-coverage data from ancient DNA we create pseudo-haploid genotypes, so in that case it is important to provide that information correctly through the .janno file.

 In specific cases, statistics are illegal, in case of only a single haplotype.
 Specifically: